 Your demand forecast must estimate baseline leakage over your planning period.
-Ideally you should determine your base year leakage using the approach outlined in Consistency of Reporting Performance Measures (UKWIR 2017).
-In some cases water companies may not be able to achieve this for Draft Water Resources Management Plans with the data they have available.
+Ideally you should determine your base year leakage using the approach outlined in Leakage reporting guidance (Ofwat and Water UK, March 2018).
+In some cases, water companies may not be able to achieve this for Draft Water Resources Management Plans with the data they have available.